Home Schooling in the UK

 While some see science as a subject with no practical value in the real world, science actually helps develop awareness, critical thinking skills and enhances mathematical skills.
 Subjects like biology help children gauge their place in the world and help them to develop healthy interests in nature.
 These interests can then be developed even further in English classes.

-Science is a compulsory subject up to GCSE.
-Almost every industry recognises the importance of holding science qualifications, and the practical application of science knowledge is often overlooked.
+Science is a compulsory subject up to GCSE, although home schooled students should ideally mimic their schooled peers, and study a science qualification at GCSE.
+This might be needed for University entrance, or incase the decision is made to study a Science at A-Level Almost every industry recognises the importance of holding science qualifications, and the practical application of science knowledge is often overlooked.
 However, science teaching should become more focused as students get older.
 By focusing on one science subject, or a group of core topics (which may overlap the sciences), a syllabus can be developed that focuses on topics of interest and relevance.